+Although many people suppose this is so, we do not want to make it definitional of normativity that normative statements are not truth evaluable.

+Consider:

-- Although many people suppose this is so, we do not want to make it definitional of normativity that normative statements are not truth evaluable. - Consider: - Murder is always and everywhere wrong. - If there are moral facts, then this is simply true. - The sunset over the Alps was simply gorgeous. - Each person should always pursue his or her own self-interest exclusively. - The crucial point: such statements make implicit or explicit appeal to some norm, either prescriptively or by being evaluative.
+- Murder is always and everywhere wrong. - If there are moral facts, then this is simply true. - The sunset over the Alps was simply gorgeous. - You should always pursue your own self-interest exclusively. - The crucial point: such statements make implicit or explicit appeal to some norm, either prescriptively or by being evaluative.